-Use this command for selecting the groove that should be used when playing phrases or tables in this channel.
+Select the groove to use when playing phrases or tables in this channel.
 If selecting a groove that's already being used for playing, this command will have no effect.

 G04 - select groove 4

 H: Hop

 This command has two different functions, depending on whether it is used in the phrase or the table screen.